ArtInLines/setlXC/Spec.md

 } inst;

 typedef struct procedure {
-	string   name;     // Potentially useful for debugging inst     args[][]; // List of arguments, each of which is a list of 'Var' and 'Assign' insts string   vars[];   // Variables (aside from arguments) that are used in the function inst     code[];   // Actual operations in the procedure loc      start;
+	string          name;     // Potentially useful for debugging inst            args[][]; // List of arguments, each of which is a list of 'Var' and 'Assign' insts intermediateRep ir;   // Actual operations in the procedure loc             start;
 	loc             end;
 } proc;

 typedef struct intermediateRep {
+	string vars[];
 	proc   procs[];
 	inst   code[];
 } intermediateRep;